-Charles Cecil is committed to the belief that the atelier tradition is invaluable for a renewal in figurative art.
-In keeping with this concept, Cecil accepts only a limited number of pupils each year.
-He personally supervises the progress of their work and is assisted by advanced students and colleagues who return at regular intervals.
+Charles H. Cecil is committed to the belief that the atelier tradition is invaluable for a renewal in figurative art.
+In keeping with this concept, Cecil personally supervises the progress of each student and is assisted by advanced students and colleagues who return at regular intervals.
 The aim of the Studio is to train painters and teachers who will excel as artists and evolve the atelier tradition.

 The Sight-Size Method

 Fundamental to the training is the practice of working from nature without recourse to photography.
 Students are taught the sight‑size method, whereby the image and subject are placed side-by-side at a distance in order to perceive the whole.
 In this way one sees a unified image to scale and proportion.
 The method has been used by masters since the seventeenth century, including Reynolds, Lawrence, and Sargent, while its origins lie in the practice of Titian, Van Dyck and Velázquez.